ucancallmealicia/mysql_demo/README.md

 Retrieves a count of each location attached to a top container record.
 Use this to find out how many containers are stored in each location.

+**linked_agent_count.sql**

+Retrieves a count of the number of agents linked to each resource record.

 ## Use Case 2: Inventories

 **all_components.sql**